 What a winter discovery is the Helleborus!
 All the different species have beautiful flowers, who are actually all family of the Ranunculaceae.
-The most famous Helleborus is the Christmas Rose (Helleborus niger).
-Most species originally comes from Europe and Asia, in specific in the Balkan area.
+The most famous Helleborus is the Christmas Rose (Helleborus Niger).
+Most species originally come from Europe and Asia, specifically in the Balkan area.

 Helleborus Niger originates, according to an ancient legend, from the tears of a young shepherdess that felt in the snow.
 The girl was crying because she had no present for the newborn child Jesus.
 A lot of people passed by with their beautiful gifts and delicious food for the Christ child.
 An angel saw her weeping and came down.
 She changed the tears in the snow for a beautiful flower.
 Now the shepherdess could give this beautiful white flower to child Jesus.
 In the US the flower stands symbol for pioneers and survival.

 It’s the perfect flower for a wedding in winter and spring.
 The flower has a romantic look and is available in beautiful soft colors.
 Instead of a red Rose with Valentine’s Day, dare to choose a bouquet with Helleborus.
 The flower is gorgeous to combine with Euphorbia, Brassica, Anemone, and Skimmia.
 But also the combination Helleborus, Amaryllis, Freesia and luscious greenery is lovely.
 Use the flower seasonally, and you always have a great result.

 To further inspire you, we made these two videos on how to make centerpieces using Helleborus.